-Then God moved the cloud up and out of the way so that the Egyptians could see the Israelites escaping.
-The Egyptians decided to chase after them.
+Then the Egyptians saw that the Israelites were escaping.
+The Egyptians started chasing after them again.

 So they followed the Israelites onto the path through the sea, but God caused the Egyptians to panic and caused their chariots to get stuck.
 They shouted, "Run away!
 God is fighting for the Israelites!"